Follow us

 • This process is simpler, faster, and doesn’t require a lengthy court proceeding, but fewer estates qualify

-Probate in Florida typically takes 8 months to a year, but it can take longer if there are complications such as disputes, real estate to be sold, or other complex issues.
+The Ohio Supreme Court and Ohio Statutes set six months to complete probate initially.
+Many estates need at least one exception, however.
+Probate in Ohio typically takes 8 months to a year, but it can take longer if there are complications such as disputes, real estate to be sold, or other complex issues.
 The timeline may vary depending on the estate’s size and complexity, the efficiency of the personal representative, and whether the estate is contested.

-Probate can be costly, with fees including court costs, attorney fees, personal representative fees, and other administrative costs.
-Florida law allows personal representatives to charge a percentage of the estate’s value for their services (typically 3% for estates up to $1 million).
+Probate can be costly, with fees including court costs, attorney fees, fiduciary fees, and other administrative costs.
+Ohio law allows fiduciaries (executors and administrators) to charge a percentage of the estate’s value for their services.

 Conclusion

-Probating an estate in Florida can be a detailed and sometimes lengthy process, but understanding the steps and requirements can help ensure the estate is administered properly.
-If you’re involved in a probate matter in Florida, it’s a good idea to consult with a probate attorney to navigate the process efficiently and ensure that all legal requirements are met.
-Attorney JC Elgin helps families in Fort Myers, Lee County, and all of Southwest Florida with estate administration issues.
+Probating an estate in Ohio can be a detailed and sometimes lengthy process, but understanding the steps and requirements can help ensure the estate is administered properly.
+If you’re involved in a probate matter in Ohio, it’s a good idea to consult with a probate attorney to navigate the process efficiently and ensure that all legal requirements are met.
+Attorney JC Elgin helps families in Richland, Crawford, Ashland, and Huron Counties with estate administration issues.

 Picture of a Court house where estate administration takes place